godisren/simulate-reddit-with-RabbitMQ/README.md

 # Simulate Simple Reddit with RabbitMQ

-To try to implement a simple website with a message queue like Reddit sharing contents by posting text.<br>
+To try to implement a simple website like Reddit sharing contents by posting text.<br>
 The architecture is designed by separating Front-End and Back-End service.<br>
+I also used a message queue for scalability.<br>
 The Back-End service has two parts.
 One service serves Front-End, and the other one<br>
 is a comsumer of a message qeueu for creating post.<br>